Abstract view of technology meeting design with concentric light patterns

 RFID vs NFC in 16 Questions and Answers

-1. Can a smartphone, with NFC capability read all types of RFID tags?
+1. Can a smartphone with NFC read all types of RFID tags?

 3. Is an RFID tag the same as an NFC tag?